chickenandstats/chickenstats/docs/contribute/backend/design.md

     the 2010-2011 season.
 However, the `Season` object (including the `schedule()` & `standings()` methods) will return data extending to the NHL's founding in 1917.

 The module includes three classes for accessing data.
-First, import the relevant classes
+First, import the relevant classes:

 ```python
 from chickenstats.chicken_nhl import Scraper, Season, Game